The 4 Vocal Registers Explained (With Examples)

 This is a lower pitch vocal range than both the falsetto and the whistle register, but is brighter and lighter sounding than the ‘chest voice.’
 It is also the most popular singing style among musicians.

-The main difference between the falsetto and head voice is that falsetto requires an open glottis, whereas the head voice lets the vocal folds narrow, for a more powerful sound.
-Overall, where falsetto can be breathy and hallow, the head voice projects a more balanced resonance.
+The main difference between the falsetto and head voice is that the falsetto requires an open glottis, whereas the head voice lets the vocal folds narrow for a more powerful sound.
+Where falsetto can be breathy and shallow, the head voice projects a more balanced resonance.

 In general, women don’t notice as much difference between their head and chest voice, whereas men often use falsetto as their head voice for more impact.
 If you’re a novice, try to limit the use of vowels to ‘ah’ when hitting a high note in this register, as this can make slurring the range easier.